The Early Signs Of Skin Cancer?

 However, we know more about how to take care of ourselves and I would like to help you be aware of what you should avoid and how you can help yourself and your loved ones.

-There are few substitutes for the wide-brimmed hats we always described as Farmers Straw Hats.
+There are few substitutes for the wide-brimmed hats we always described as Farmer’s Straw Hats.
 They might not make you look cute, but they will help protect you from too much sun.

-A sun visor is good, but will not protect your ears.
-Long-sleeve tees are good.
-So are long-sleeve button-up shirts.
 An oversized shirt to get into and out of is easy to put on when out of the water.
 They won’t rub off all the newly applied sunscreen so quickly either.

 The Cool Factor- To Help Prevent The Early Signs Of Skin Cancer